HeleneFabia/pos-tagger/README.md

 ### Results

-After training for around 40 epochs, I achieved 0.8890 and 0.8667 top-1 accuracy on the validation and test set, respectively.
+After training for around 40 epochs, it achieved 0.8890 and 0.8667 top-1 accuracy on the validation and test set, respectively.
 The top-1 accuracy for each class looks like this:

 ![accuracy](https://github.com/HeleneFabia/pos-tagger/blob/main/images/accuracy.png)